A New Theory of Imitation

 Monograph - free ebook - PDFVIEW Monograph - free ebook - ePUB VIEW Monograph - paperback

 Written in an accessible yet rigorous style, Homo Mimeticus appeals to both a specialized and general readership.
-It can be used in courses of modern and contemporary philosophy, aesthetics, political theory, literary criticism/theory, and new media studies.
+It can be used in courses of modern and contemporary philosophy, aesthetics, political theory, literary criticism/theory, media studies, and new mimetic studies.

 Ebook available in Open Access.